JuliaClimate/Notebooks/page/index.md

 \label{contents}

-The notebooks listed in this page often come from the examples folder of a Julia packages.
-A few more are provided in this [examples](https://github.com/JuliaClimate/GlobalOceanNotebooks/tree/master/tutorials) folder.
-The [Miscellaneous](#misc) provides user directions for users interested in interactive notebooks.
+The notebooks listed here often are from the examples folder of a Julia package.
+A few more notebooks are provided in this [examples](https://github.com/JuliaClimate/GlobalOceanNotebooks/tree/master/tutorials) folder.
+The [Miscellaneous](#misc) section provides user directions for those interested in using notebooks interactively.

 - [ClimateModels.jl](#climate-models) examples
 - [MITgcmTools.jl](#mitgcm-tools) examples